Are you looking to earn your dental dentistry degree?

 The average class size is 35 students.
 The four-year cost of attendance is $464,971.

-- The average accepted student has a GPA of 3.85 and a DAT score of 22.
+- The average accepted Harvard medical students have a GPA of 3.85 and a DAT score of 22.

 Of course, it is always important to maintain the best GPA that you can.
 It is also critical to study for the DAT as much, and as effectively, as possible.